cooljingle/memrise-chinese-examples/README.md

     * toggle example details (pinyin, translation) - **/**
     * navigate examples - **,** and **.**
     * play audio for sentence - **p**
-- configuration of many aspects of the above options, the changes of which are persisted via localstorage.
+- configuration of many aspects of the above options, the changes of which are persisted via localstorage (accessible via the 'Example Settings' link on the left)

 ### Installation